 The translated cognitive pretesting guide will be used in conjunction with the translated scale to create language specific cognitive pretesting packets to be used during cognitive pretesting.
 These packets will be reviewed by the Translation Steering Committee.

+Once data has been collected for 10 patients, please send the completed Cognitive Pre-testing forms and collected scale data for each participant to Dr. Luo and the MDS Secretariat.
+Please ensure that all data is de-identified.
 After statistical review by Dr. LaPelle of the data collected from the PD population, recommendations regarding problem areas will be sent to the translation team.
-In the event that major issues are identified, forward and back-translation changes may be needed.
-For minor issues, a response from the translation team (in English) to Dr. Luo and Dr. Stebbins should be submitted and will be reviewed by the Translation Steering Committee for provisional approval of the translation that will now be fully tested (Phase III).
+In the event that major issues are identified, changes to the translation may be needed.
+For minor issues, a response from the translation team (in English) to Dr. Luo and Dr. Stebbins should be submitted and will be reviewed by the Translation Steering Committee for provisional approval of the translation.
+Following approval, the translation will be fully tested (Phase III).

 If major problems are identified during the first round of cognitive pretesting, additional rounds may be required.

-Once the translation is completed and approved, it will be termed the “Official Working Document” The MDS Secretariat may license the scale to clinical trials interested in using the MDS Official Working document with the understanding that the scale has only completed the cognitive pre-testing phase.
+Once the translation is completed and approved, it will be termed the “Official Working Document”.
+The MDS Secretariat may license the scale to clinical trials interested in using the MDS Official Working document with the understanding that the scale has only completed the cognitive pre-testing phase.
+Changes to the translation should not be made following approval of the Official Working Document.

 Large-scale validation testing.

-Each translation team will administer the MDS-UPDRS to 350 PD patients (250 patients for the UDysRS) on one visit.
+Each translation team will administer the MDS-UPDRS to 350 PD patients (250 patients for the UDysRS and 300 patients for the MDS-NMS) on one visit.
 These patients should be native speakers of the language being tested and should represent a wide demographic of native language speakers.
-The patient sample should include samples from different ages, genders, severities of PD, geographical regions and educational levels.
+The patient sample should include samples from different ages, genders, severities of PD (determined by the patients Hoehn and Yar score), geographical regions and educational levels.

 Primary outcome for designation of approval: For the MDS-UPDRS, confirmatory factor analysis will be run against the established English version factor structure by each part.
 To be designated as an official translation, Comparative Fit Index (CFI) of the final model for each part of MDS-UPDRS must be ≥ 0.9 relative to the English version.